 Fogo Cruzado has systematically used Twitter to track and interact with gun violence reports since 2018.
-This social network is an ``essential platform for research", according to Fogo Cruzado's Systematisation Protocol\footnote{Fogo Cruzado's internal document kindly shared for this research.}.
-Fogo Cruzado uses a different Twitter profile to track and interact with users reporting gun violence events in each region.
-We requested the team in Rio de Janeiro to provide a detailed account of the sources for identifying new cases.
-They recorded the primary source of 150 events over the period from 2nd Feb 2023 to 15th Mar 2023.
+This social network is an ``essential platform for research'', according to Fogo Cruzado's Systematization Protocol.\footnote{Fogo Cruzado's internal document kindly shared for this research.} Fogo Cruzado uses a different Twitter profile to track and interact with users reporting gun violence events in each region.
+We requested the team in Rio de Janeiro a detailed account of the sources for identifying new cases.
+They recorded the primary source of 150 events over the period from 2 February 2023 to 15 March 2023.
 Twitter was used in 68\% of these events recorded and fact-checked by the team.
 WhatsApp was the second most important source, accounting for 35\% of cases.
 Fogo Cruzado's mobile application contributed 5\% of cases, while Facebook and personal contacts each played a minor role, accounting for less than 1\% individually.
 Percentages do not add up to 100\% since the same event can have multiple sources.
-Although limited, these results confirm the relevance of Twitter as a data source for identifying gun violence reports in real-time.
+Although limited, these results confirm the relevance of Twitter as a data source for identifying gun violence reports in real time.

-Some of the keywords monitored on Twitter (``\textit{(bala voando) OR tiro OR tiroteio OR baleado}"\footnote{Verbatim translation: ``\textit{(bullet flying) OR shot OR shooting OR [person] shot}"}) are strongly associated with shooting events, but others are common terms in Portuguese.
-While wordings such as ``bala voando" (``bullet flying") are literal representations of firearm events, the word ``tiro" not only means ``shot" but is also the first person present tense for the verb ``tirar" (``to take").
+Some of the keywords monitored on Twitter (``\textit{(bala voando) OR tiro OR tiroteio OR baleado}”\footnote{Verbatim translation: ``\textit{(bullet flying) OR shot OR shooting OR [person] shot}”}) are strongly associated with shooting events, but others are common terms in Portuguese.
+While wordings such as ``bala voando” (``bullet flying”) are literal representations of firearm events, the word ``tiro” not only means ``shot” but is also the first person present tense for the verb ``tirar” (``to take”).
 Consequently, it is primarily used in various contexts unrelated to gun violence reports.
-Furthermore, there are also common idiomatic expressions in Brazilian Portuguese for words like ``tiroteio" (``shootout") that are unrelated to actual firearm shootings, as in ``mais perdido que cego em tiroteio" (literally, ``more lost than a blind person in a shootout").
+Furthermore, there are also common idiomatic expressions in Brazilian Portuguese for words such as ``tiroteio” (``shootout”) that are unrelated to actual firearm shootings, as in ``mais perdido que cego em tiroteio” (literally, ``more lost than a blind person in a shootout”).